 Beautiful landscape beds don't happen by accident.
 They take careful planning to look their best — but beauty shouldn't be the sole focus.
 You'll want to make sure your beds are easy to maintain and, if necessary, simple to mow around.
-Whether you dream of a bountiful garden bed of herbs or neat and tidy rows of carefully plotted perennials and annuals, savvy gardeners draw out their planned flower beds on paper before breaking ground to make sure they get the desired result.
+Whether you dream of a bountiful garden bed of herbs or neat and tidy rows of carefully plotted perennials and annuals, savvy gardeners draw out their planned flower beds on paper (or use a digital landscape design planner) before breaking ground to make sure they get the desired result.

 Types of Landscape Beds

 Border beds are often skinny, but proportion matters.
-According to Proven Winners, an 8-feet-long border bed needs to be only about 3 feet deep.
+An 8-feet-long border bed needs to be only about 3 feet deep.
 If it is any wider than that, it will be hard to weed and mulch the bed without stepping into it.
 If your bed is 100 feet long, however, it will look out of proportion if it's only 3 feet wide.
 In this case, you would need to make the bed about 12 feet wide to look fitting.

 While proportion matters, there are no hard and fast rules about bed lengths and depths.
 It's really about aesthetics and making sure the proportions look acceptable.
 You can test this by laying out a garden hose where you want your bed and taking a look.
 If you need to make the bed deeper than 4 feet, include stepping stones or a walkway so you can easily access the entire bed.